isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If you still think it's appropriate and your code reviewer agrees, use `std::ignore =` to turn off the warning which is simple, portable, and easy to grep.

 ##### Exception for implicit casts<a name="es_48-implicit-cast-exception"></a>
-If you have an object with multiple inheritance and you need to assign the base classes to `void*`, the upcast should be done explicitly.
+If you have an object with multiple inheritance and you need to assign the base classes to `void*`, the up cast should be done explicitly.
 This increases readability of the code and reduces the guesswork in determining which cast could be performed implicitly.

-See the example below:
+###### Example:

     struct base_1
     {